FriendsOfTerraform/modules/azure/frontdoor/README.md

       - (string) **`origin_host_header = null`** _[since v0.0.1]_

-          The host header value (an IPv4 address, IPv6 address or Domain name) which is sent to the origin with each request.
+          The host header value (an IPv4 address, IPv6 address or Domain name), which is sent to the origin with each request.
 If unspecified the hostname from the request will be used.

       - (number) **`priority = 1`** _[since v0.0.1]_